How to Configure Firebase in iOS and Collect Data that Allows You to Optimize the App?

 }

 You can use this method in a currently used ViewController or – depending on the architecture – in a freely selected place.
-It is possible because you use the AnalyticsHelper class instead of its instance.
+This is possible because you can use the AnalyticsHelper class instead of its instance.

-The implementation of Google Analytics for Firebase isn’t time-consuming, and that’s another reason why it’s worth consideration.
+Implementing Google Analytics for Firebase isn’t time-consuming, which is another reason it’s worth considering.
 Data analysis can be a valuable source of information for developers, UX researchers, and marketers, among others.
 When these insights are properly used, we can create even better digital products.

 Find out more: